Fire whirl: Notable examples

 During the 1871 Peshtigo fire, the community of Williamsonville, Wisconsin, was burned by a fire whirl; the area where Williamsonville once stood is now Tornado Memorial County Park.

-An extreme example of a fire whirl is the 1923 Great Kantō earthquake in Japan, which ignited a large city-sized firestorm which in turn produced a gigantic fire whirl that killed 38,000 people in fifteen minutes in the Hifukusho-Ato region of Tokyo.
+An extreme example of the phenomenon occurred in the aftermath of the 1923 Great Kantō earthquake in Japan, in which a city-wide firestorm in Tokyo produced the conditions required for a gigantic fire whirl that killed 38,000 people in fifteen minutes in the Hifukusho-Ato region of the city.

 Numerous large fire whirls (some tornadic) that developed after lightning struck an oil storage facility near San Luis Obispo, California, on 7 April 1926, produced significant structural damage well away from the fire, killing two.
 Many whirlwinds were produced by the four-day-long firestorm coincident with conditions that produced severe thunderstorms, in which the larger fire whirls carried debris 5 km away.

 Fire whirls were produced in the conflagrations and firestorms triggered by firebombings of European and Japanese cities during World War II and by the atomic bombings of Hiroshima and Nagasaki.
 Fire whirls associated with the bombing of Hamburg, particularly those of 27–28 July 1943, were studied.

 Throughout the 1960s and 1970s, particularly in 1978–1979, fire whirls ranging from the transient and very small to intense, long-lived tornado-like vortices capable of causing significant damage were spawned by fires generated from the 1000 MW Météotron, a series of large oil wells located in the Lannemezan plain of France used for testing atmospheric motions and thermodynamics.

 During the 2003 Canberra bushfires in Canberra, Australia, a violent fire whirl was documented.
 It was calculated to have horizontal winds of 160 mph and vertical air speed of 93 mph, causing the flashover of 300 acres in 0.04 seconds.
 It was the first known fire whirl in Australia to have EF3 wind speeds on the Enhanced Fujita scale.

+On May 22, 2015, a Conair Group float-equipped Air Tractor AT-802 fighting a fire near Cold Lake, Alberta encountered a fire whirl.
+The encounter resulted in a loss of control and collision with terrain, killing the pilot on board.

 A fire whirl, of reportedly uncommon size for New Zealand wildfires, formed on day three of the 2017 Port Hills fires in Christchurch.
 Pilots estimated the fire column to be 100 m high.